Grimy/ChoregraphAI/notes/aggro.md

 For all other enemies, the activation radius is zone-dependant.
 It’s 5 in Z2, 7 in Z3, and 3 in the other zones.

+When an enemy becomes unaggroed because confusion ends, its activation radius is also reset to 0.

 More about aggro
 ----------------

-An enemy becomes aggroed if it stands on (or moves to) a **revealed** tile.
+An enemy becomes aggroed if its tile is **revealed** and **lit**.

-Revealed tiles are those tiles shown on your minimap (without mapping).
-A tile becomes revealed if it’s within your **line-of-sight** and receives enough **lighting**.
+Revealed tiles are, roughly, the tiles shown on your minimap without mapping.
+A tile becomes revealed if it’s lit and within your **line-of-sight**.
 Additionally, torches, miner’s cap and ring of darkness let you “see through walls”: all tiles in a circle around you are revealed, even if you don’t have line-of-sight to those tiles.

 Line-of-sight: draw straight lines from the center of your current tile to the four corners of another tile.
 You have line-of-sight to that tile iff at least one of those lines doesn’t intersect any walls.
 (I’m skipping over many details here, but that’s the heart of the algorithm).

-Lighting: the total lighting of a tile is the *sum* of the lighting it receives from nearby light sources (it’s not obvious that it should be a sum:
-Minecraft, for example, uses a max).
-The light provided by an individual source is equal to the brightness of the source minus the square of the distance.
-When the total lighting exceeds some fixed threshold, the tile is considered “lit”.
+Lighting: the total lighting of a tile is the *sum* of the lighting it receives from nearby light sources (it’s not obvious that it should be a sum: Minecraft, for example, uses a max).
+The light provided by an individual source is equal to the brightness of the source minus the (L2) distance.
+When the total light exceeds some fixed threshold, the tile is considered “lit”.

 Take the example of a wall torch: